Master of Science in biomedical engineering: injury biomechanics (online)

 You'll have opportunities to advance your studies and become a leader in injury biomechanics through multidisciplinary and translational research.
 Alongside faculty advisors and fellow students, you'll apply principles and theories to research models that could impact our understanding of new technologies and their effects.

-Career outlook for individuals with an M.S.
-BME with concentration in injury biomechanics
+Career outlook for individuals with an M.S. in biomedical engineering: injury biomechanics

 Launch your career in safety engineering, injury prevention, accident reconstruction and more with a master's in injury biomechanics.
 At Wayne State University, we'll equip you for careers in academia, industry, government, community spaces and graduate studies in roles like: